 What you'll experience

-Your weekend package also includes our popular educational seminar, a post-show chat after The Philadelphia Story, and a lunch shared with members of the Shaw's Repertory Company!
-You get 3 nights lodging at the luxurious The Prince of Wales Hotel, and coach transfers to and from the airport with our traditional lunch stop at Niagara Falls on the way to the festival, so all you have to do this weekend is sign up, relax, and enjoy yourself!
+You get four nights lodging at the luxurious The Prince of Wales Hotel, and coach transfers to and from the airport with our traditional lunch stop at Niagara Falls on the way to the festival, so all you have to do this weekend is sign up, relax, and enjoy yourself!

-5 plays in all, 2 of your own choosing, with an option for a 6th, all in one of Canada's most picturesque towns!
-It really doesn't get much better than this.
+Six plays, with options to attend two others, all in one of Canada’s most picturesque towns!
+It really doesn’t get much better than this.

-Evening: Tonight the whole group will see Juno and the Paycock, by Sean O'Casey.
+- Evening: Tonight the whole group will see the edgy comedy, An Octoroon, by Branden Jacobs-Jenkins.

 - Morning: This morning you join the group for coffee, muffins, and our popular educational seminar.
 Always informative, this is an opportunity to gain insights into the plays you will attend and the inner workings of the festival itself, while spending a little time getting to know your fellow travelers.

-- At 11:30 you have the option of attending the Festival's popular lunchtime one-act.
-This year's production is A Lovely Sunday for Creve Coeur, by American master playwright Tennessee Williams.
+- At 11:30am you have the option of attending the Festival’s popular lunchtime one-act.
+This year’s production is Wilde Tales by Oscar Wilde.

-- Morning: Your morning is unscheduled so you can discover the offerings of this delightful village on Lake Ontario at its most quiet time.
-Sleep late, visit the hotel's spa, stroll the flower-filled streets and shops, attend church, visit Fort George on the banks of the Niagara River, play a round of golf at North America's oldest course, shop, or relax at the lakeshore park.
+- Morning: Your morning is unscheduled so you can discover the offerings of this delightful village on Lake Ontario at its most peaceful time.

-- Evening: For your final performance of the festival, the whole group enjoys one of the most unique musicals in the history of American theater: Cabaret.
+- Evening: For your final performance of the festival the whole group enjoys one of Shaw’s funniest plays, Androcles and the Lion.

 - This morning the coach will transfer you back to Buffalo for your flight home.

-Cost: $1,699 per person based on double occupancy; plus air.
-Price includes premier seating at all performances, 3 nights lodging, seminar, post-show discussion, lunch with the cast, and all transfers.
-Single supplement is $490.
+Cost: $1,999 per person based on double occupancy; plus air.
+Price includes premier seating at all performances, four nights lodging, seminar, and all transfers.
+Single supplement is $684.

 We will request your customized play choices upon receipt of your registration.